He had a name that sounded destined for fame: Rick Valentine. (Aka Mr. Valentine. Or, Rick to his theater students).

 For the time being – he grabbed a bucket, filled it with dish soap, and headed back into the bedroom to clean the puke up off the floor.

-He kept reminding himself that he still technically had done nothing wrong – within reason.
+The fact that he was having these very thoughts made him feel like he had done something wrong.
+He reminded himself that he still technically had done nothing wrong – within reason.
 He had full control of his destiny and could still get out of this unscathed – or, least, relatively so.

 “C’mon, Lucy,” he pleaded.
 Annoyed.